-Timpanogas Campground is located at the far southeast end of the district in a high elevation stand of silver, grand and noble fir.
+This small, high-elevation camp is located in Douglas County at the far southeast end of the district, surrounded by fine stands of silver, grand, and noble fir.

-Winter recreation offers many marked snowmobile routes and a shelter across the lake.
-Spring cross-country skiing is gaining popularity in the area.
+- Winter recreation offers many marked snowmobile routes and a shelter across the lake, as well as spring cross-country skiing.

-Timpanogas Lake is the headwaters of the Middle Fork Willamette River.
-Fishing in the lake (non-motorized boating) is often very good for cutthroat and brook trout.
+Timpanogas Lake is the headwaters of the Middle Fork of the Willamette River.
+Only non-motorized boating is allowed, and anglers typically have success with cutthroat and brook trout.

 The Timpanogas Basin offers 23 miles of hiking trails with excellent views of Diamond Peak, Sawtooth and Cowhorn Mountains.

-Be prepared for lots of mosquitoes in July and August!
+Be prepared for mosquitoes from July through August.